 The AMSR must not be inconsistent with Australian labour market conditions relevant to the nominated position.

-If your nomination is approved, you must comply with certain obligations (click here to learn more).
+If your nomination is approved (application fee is $330), you must comply with certain obligations (click here to learn more).

 If your Subclass 482 Nomination application is refused, you can apply to the AAT or Administrative Appeals Tribunal for a merits review of the Department of Immigration refusal to approve your nomination.
 However, if you do not operate a business in Australia, you will not have AAT review right.

-Australian migration law is complex and difficult to understand, contact our immigration lawyer for a free 15 minutes consultation to help you decide if you can apply for Subclass 482 Nomination application (click here to find out how an immigration lawyer or registered migration agent can help you).
+Australian migration law is complex and difficult to understand, contact our immigration lawyer for a consultation (fee applies) to help you decide if you can apply for Subclass 482 Nomination application (click here to find out how an immigration lawyer or registered migration agent can help you).
 You may also refer to our FAQs for answers regarding visa application or visa cancellation by clicking here.

 041 222 4020 or WeChat: AUDvisa